endoflife-date/endoflife.date/products/goaccess.md

 ---

-> [GoAccess](https://goaccess.io/) is an open source real-time web log analyzer and interactive viewer that runs in a terminal or through a browser.
+> [GoAccess](https://goaccess.io/) is an open source web analytics application for Unix-like operating systems that runs in a terminal or through a browser.

 The only unofficially supported and actively maintained version of GoAccess is the latest one.